 Check out the SEAS website and follow the links to departments and programs.
-Come talk with Dean Bogucki and departmental faculty.
-Attend various majors fairs, at which there is usually engineering representation.
-Come to the SEAS departmental open houses in the spring (watch for ads and posters).
+Talk with Dean Bogucki and departmental faculty.
+Attend USG majors fairs, at which there is usually engineering representation.
+Attend the Explore Engineering majors fair.
+Come to the SEAS departmental open houses in the spring (watch your e-mail).
 Get involved in engineering student organizations.

 I’m worried that I won’t have time for engineering courses and extracurriculars.

 Many B.S.E. students are involved in athletics, theater, writing, student government, service activities, and many other things.
 As with all serious undertakings, it requires careful time management.
 Pick a few things that give you the greatest satisfaction and reward.
 Make a weekly schedule so you know where you need to be and what you need to do.
-If you don't already have a pocket calendar, then it's a good idea to get one and use it.
-Academics always come first, but you'll also find that all other students are balancing similar competing demands on their time.
+Academics always come first, but you’ll also find that all other students are balancing similar competing demands on their time.
 They will understand if you have to miss a meeting because you have a test the next day.
 Coaches should also be understanding of academic obligations.